-Physicians with privileges at Dayton Children’s may direct admit their patient to an inpatient unit to receive specialized care.
+Physicians with privileges at Dayton Children’s may direct admit their patient to a Dayton Children's main campus inpatient unit to receive specialized care.
 This direct admission process speeds the admission process for patients and enables the patient to receive that care without an emergency department visit and evaluation.
 To direct admit a patient, the patient must have been seen by the referring physician within 12 hours if admitted to an inpatient unit and within 24 hours if admitted for observation in our Almost Home Unit.
 Further, if the patient’s condition requires a more complex work-up or order and/or significant stabilization is required, the patient should be admitted through the emergency department for the safety of the patient.

 The direct admit process